sagemath/trac_to_gh/Issue 226.md

 # Issue 226: sagex enum issue and solution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/226

 Original creator: was